Cubic threefolds moduli and the Monster group: Universal Reflection covers

 The isomorphism type of $(S, \Dcal)$ does not change if we replace $(X,x_o)$ by its suspension (if the singularity is defined by $f\in\CC\{z_0, \dots , z_n\}$, then its \emph{suspension} is defined by $f+z_{n+1}^2$; somewhat more intrinsically, if we regard $(X,x_o)$ as a hypersurface germ in a complex manifold germ $(M,x_o)$, then this is the double cover of $(M,x_o)$ ramified along $(X,x_o)$).
 So when it comes to reflection covers, there is no loss of generality in assuming that $n$ is even.
 In that case the intersection pairing on the reduced cohomology in degree $n$ of a smooth (Milnor) fiber of $F$ over $S\ssm \Dcal$ is symmetric and the monodromy representation on this is generated by Picard-Lefschetz reflections defined by vanishing cycles that are orthogonal with respect to that pairing (more about this below).
 An associated monodromy cover of $S\ssm \Dcal_\infty$ extends across $S\ssm \Dcal_\infty$ as a reflection cover.
 This reflection cover is locally universal: the total space of the cover is smooth and $G(S,\Dcal)$ acts as a reflection group whose point stabilizers are Coxeter groups of the type mentioned.
 As was noted in \cite{looij:icm}, certain period maps that can be defined in this setting extend across this reflection cover.
-We do not know whether this cover is simply connected, so in order to get the universal one, we must pass to the universal cover of this ramified monodromy cover.
+We do not know whether this cover is simply connected, so in order to get the universal one, we must pass to the universal cover of this ramified monodromy cover. \\

-A variant of this is the moduli space of projective hypersurfaces in $\PP^{n+1}$ of fixed degree $d\ge 3$.
+A variant of this example, which also a generalizes Example \ref{example:DM} is the moduli space of projective hypersurfaces in $\PP^{n+1}$ of fixed degree $d\ge 3$.
 That is, we take for $S$ the projective space

-of effective degree $d$-divisors on $\PP^{n+1}$ (this is a complete linear system) and for $D$ the discriminant divisor $D^n_d$ in $H^n_d$ which parametrizes the singular divisors.
+\nomenclature[A]{$H^n_d$}{The space of $n$-dimensional hypersurfaces of degree $d$ in a $\PP^{n+1}$\nomrefeqpage} of effective degree $d$-divisors on $\PP^{n+1}$ (this is a complete linear system) and for $D$ the discriminant divisor $D^n_d$ in $H^n_d$ which parametrizes the singular divisors.
 Then $D_\infty$ is the locus $D^n_{d,\infty}$ which parametrizes those that have a singularity not of type $A$, $D$ or $E$.
 Since $d\ge 3$, $D_\infty$ has codimension $\ge 7$ in $H^n_d$.
 The monodromy representation gives rise to a reflection cover of the pair

 as follows.
 Recall that if $X\subset \PP^{n+1}$ is a smooth hypersurface (so with $s\in S\ssm D$), then its primitive homology is (by definition) the kernel of $\Hl_\pt(X)\to \Hl_\pt (\PP^{n+1})$.
 It is concentrated in the middle dimension $n$ and if we denote it $\Hl^\circ_n(X)\subset \Hl_n(X)$, then the intersection pairing $\Hl^\circ_n(X)\times \Hl^\circ_n(X)\to \ZZ$ is nondegenerate.
 For $n$ even, $\Hl^\circ_n(X)$ is of corank 1 in $\Hl_n(X)$ and the pairing is symmetric, whereas for $n$ odd, $\Hl^\circ_n(X)=\Hl_n(X)$ and the pairing is skew and unimodular.
 This primitive homology comes with a distinguished subset $\Delta_X\subset \Hl^\circ_n(X)$ whose elements are called \emph{vanishing cycles}: these are $\delta\in \Hl^\circ_n(X)$ with the property that $\delta\cdot \delta=(-1)^{n/2}2$ in case $n$ even (for $n$ odd, we have $\delta\cdot \delta=0$, of course).
 The (\emph{Picard-Lefschetz}) transformation